BigMax24/BigscreenCreatorClub/README.md

 - 📂 File Size Limit: Ensure all environment files (meshes, textures, audio, materials, and scenes) altogether don't exceed **70MB**.
 - ⚠️ **No Copyrighted Work**: Make sure you have the rights to use all assets in your environment.
 - 🛠️ Unity editor version **2020.3.33f1** is required.
 Using any newer major version of Unity editor can cause integration issues with your environment.
+- 💡 No realtime lighting setups.
+- 🔎 At this time, using Normal maps or Metallic maps are not recommended.
+They won't be used when integrating your environment submission and would only contribute to the allotted size limit.

 ## 1) Unity Project
 _If you already have a Unity project created with your environment in the correct editor version, you can skip to section 2._